abhishek-maurya576/AiChatBot/docs/USER_GUIDE.md

 ## Getting Started

 ### Installation
-1. Download the AI Chat Bot Agent from Google Play or directly from the APK file
+1. Download the AI Chat Bot Agent from Github or directly from the APK file
 2. Install the application following standard Android installation procedures
 3. Open the application after installation